Online Payment Systems

 Once you’ve identified that your business needs an online payment system, what next?
-Surely you can get your web developer to integrate WorldPay / PayPal / Google Checkout?
+Surely you can get your web developer to integrate with online payment solutions, like WorldPay / PayPal / Google Checkout?

 A summary of the issues that companies face when integrating online payment provision is presented below – of course, we’re very happy to provide customers with advice on these issues.

 Online Payment Integration - Issues to Consider

 If you want to keep things simple, you can just use one payment provider.
 But services like PayPal, and now Google Checkout, can be seen as complementary to conventional credit card purchasing, and there are arguments to support these services in addition to standard credit cards.
 Another consideration is trust – some payment providers may be more or less trusted in some territories.

 Payment provision can be completely integrated into a website, so the customer does not actually leave the site to enter the card details, or the website can send the user to the payment provider’s site.
 Which is the right approach depends on the size of the business, and trust perceptions by customers.

 Which Credit Cards are Accepted?

 Although payment providers claim to accept all cards, this is often not quite true.
 Accepting American Express often requires a direct agreement with Amex.
 Visa Purchasing cards (used in the USA by companies) are also often excluded by payment providers.

 Accepting payments in multiple currencies is quite complex – in some cases, your bank may require additional accounts to be created to support this activity.
 Full multi-currency accounting packages are also expensive.

 Credit card companies allow end customers to cancel a transaction, sometimes up to 6 months after it happens.
 Processing charge-backs from the payment provider is an administrative overhead.